ColourPics/ColourPics.github.io/wiki/lists/books.md

  - XX - Rian Hughes
  - The Castle of Crossed Destinies - Italo Calvino
  - Pale Fire - Vladimir Nabokov
- - The 2020 Comission Report on the North Korean Nuclear Attacks Against the United States - Jeffrey Lewis
  - Annihilation - Jeff Vandermeer
- - Kraken - China Mieville
  - A Woman of the Sword - Anna Smith Spark
  - This Weightless World - Adam Soto
  - Across the Green Grass Fields - Seannan McGuire